 - ConverSAID (18 credits)

-Our Annual Subscription to LMS Access and our Accent Reduction Course material offers login, resources, and credentials to teaching accent reduction!
+Our Semi-Annual Subscription to LMS Access and our Accent Reduction Course material offers login, resources, and credentials to teaching accent reduction!
 Online sessions designed by ConverSAID℠ founder, Travis James.
 The ConverSAID℠ LMS is complete with resources to track your progress with asynchronous teaching.
 Your personalized ConverSAID℠ teacher training material will include Assessment reports to measure progress between each cohort.